AlicenJoyHenning/DamageDetective/README.md

 [**View on DamageDetective website**](https://alicenjoyhenning.github.io/DamageDetective/)

 Damaged cells are a class of low-quality artifact targeted during the quality control (QC) of single-cell RNA-seq (scRNA-seq) data.
-These are cells that succumbed to stress before being sequenced and as a result contain gene expression data that fails to describe the cells in their true, viable states.
+These are cells that succumbed to stress before, or in the process of being sequenced, and as a result capture gene expression data that fails to describe the cells in their true, viable states.

 Current approaches detect damage according to deviation in cell-level QC metrics.
-These approaches assume all viable cells follow similar distributions across QC metrics, an assumption that does not hold in heterogeneous samples.
-More recent methods address this by analysing cells at a population level, isolating cells with similar distributions before assessing deviations within amoung them.
-Howevere, this assumes that all distinct distributions are associated with viable cell populations meaning if damaged cells are abundant enough to form a distinct population, they are at risk of misclassification.
-Ultimately, the filtering decisions of current approaches are controlled more by statistical definitions of deviation than biological definitions of damage.
+These approaches assume all viable cells follow the same distributions across QC metrics, an assumption that does not hold in heterogeneous samples.
+More recent approaches address this by analysing cells at a population level, isolating cells with similar distributions before assessing deviations within them.
+However, this assumes all distinct distributions are associated with viable cell populations, meaning damaged cells are at risk of misclassification if they are abundant enough to form distinct populations.
+Ultimately, the filtering decisions of current approaches are controlled more by binary definitions of deviation than biological definitions of damage.

 `DamageDetective` takes a different approach inspired by `DoubletFinder`$^1$, a high performing tool for doublet QC, another low quality scRNA-seq artifact.
-Here, rather than detecting damage by measuring the extent to which cells deviate from each other, damage is detected by measuring the extent to which cells deviate from artificially damaged profiles of themselves. `DamageDetective` estimates the damage severity of true cells as a score from 0 to 1, providing an intuitive, reproducible scale for filtering that is standardised across cell types, samples, and experiments.
+Here, rather than detecting damage by measuring the extent to which cells deviate from each other, damage is detected by measuring the extent to which cells deviate from artificially damaged profiles of themselves. `DamageDetective` estimates the damage severity of true cells as a score from 0 to 1, providing an intuitive scale for filtering that is standardised and reproducible across cell types, samples, and experiments.

 <br>